An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Input-to-State safety based control design

-It can be shown that the existence of a particular ISSf barrier functional can automatically guarantee pISSf in the sense of \eqref{issf} \cite{jaya_iss2016new}.
+It can be shown that the existence of a particular pISSf barrier functional can automatically guarantee pISSf in the sense of \eqref{issf} \cite{jaya_iss2016new}.
 For the sake of completeness, we present the following proposition which is similar to the one presented in \cite{jaya_iss2016new}.
-The only difference between the conditions in \cite{jaya_iss2016new} and the following is that the parameter $\kappa$ appears in Condition 1 in \cite{jaya_iss2016new} whereas it appears in Condition 2 in the following.

-\begin{propp} Consider the PDE system given by \eqref{h_system}-\eqref{input2}, the prescribed unsafe set $\mathscr{U}$ given by \eqref{unsafe_set} and the distance metric as defined in \eqref{dist_metric}.
+\begin{propp} Consider the PDE system given by \eqref{h_system}-\eqref{input1}, the prescribed unsafe set $\mathscr{U}\subset \mathbb{R}^+$ given by \eqref{unsafe_set} and the distance metric as defined in \eqref{dist_metric}.
 Suppose there exists a safety barrier functional $\mathscr{B}: \mathbb{H}_1 \to \mathbb{R}$ satisfying the following two conditions:\\